Plasticity and evolvability under environmental variability: the joint role of fitness-based selection and niche-limited competition: Discussion

 We also experiment with two ablations of this mechanism: \begin{enumerate*} \item under F-selection, competition is population-wide and individuals are selected for reproduction based on their fitness.
 This model is often termed as survival of the fittest. \item under N-selection, individuals reproduce only within their own niche and are chosen with equal probability until its capacity is filled.
 This model is commonly known as limited-capacity. \end{enumerate*}

-We present the pseudocode describing how evolution takes place in Algorithm \ref{alg:evolution}, which contains the initialization of the population and environment and their updates at each generation based on the climate function $L$, and Algorithm \ref{alg:reproduce}, which provides more details on how reproduction differs depending on the selection mechanism.
+We provide the pseudocode describing how evolution takes place in Algorithm \ref{alg:evolution}, which explain how the environment and population change with generations based on the climate function $L$, and Algorithm \ref{alg:reproduce}, which provides more details on how reproduction differs depending on the selection mechanism.